TBD54566975/dap/README.md

 > providing the flexibility for domains to define their own formats was decided upon in order to support pre-existing systems that already have their own formats.

 ## Domain
-The domain portion of a DAP is a string that represents the _domain_ that the DAP is registered at.
+The domain portion of a DAP is used to identify the registry at which the DAP was registered.
 The domain is used to resolve the DAP to a DID.

 # Resolution